Inclusion of under served groups in trials

 - sex or gender

-- spoken language (which almost always had to be English)
+- spoken language (ususally requiring English)

 - pregnancy